Getting Started

 How can I export resources from the Project module?

-First, choose a project you are currently working on.
-You will automatically be directed to the Resources section of your chosen project.
+First, open the relevent project.
+You will automatically be taken to the Project module with its Resources section.
 There, you can export from the two panels Documents & Annotations and Tagsets.

 Exporting Documents & Annotations